2014–15 Azerbaijan Premier League

 The 2014–15 Azerbaijan Premier League was the 23rd season of Azerbaijan Premier League, the Azerbaijani professional league for association football clubs, since its establishment in 1992.
-Qarabağ are the defending champions, having won the previous season.
+Qarabağ were the defending champions, having won the previous season.
 The season started on 9 August 2014 and ended on 28 May 2015.

 Teams

 Ravan Baku were relegated to Azerbaijan First Division.

-The format of the league not change as a total of 10 teams will contest the league, with the last club relegated and Araz-Naxçıvan promoted from the First Division.
+The format of the league did not change as a total of 10 teams contested the league, with the last club relegated and Araz-Naxçıvan promoted from the First Division.
 The competition format follows the usual double round-robin format.
 During the course of a season, which lasts from August to May, each club plays every other club four times, twice at home and twice away, for a total of 36 games.

-On 3 November 2014, the Araz-Naxçıvan announced their withdrawal from the league due constant biased referee decisions, which meant that all of their results were annulled.
-This also meant that no club will be relegated by end of the season.
+On 3 November 2014, Araz-Naxçıvan announced their withdrawal from the league due to alleged constant biased referee decisions, which meant that all of their results were annulled.